SHS Home Staging Certification Course FAQ

 How much does it cost to become a certified home stager?

 You don’t have to overspend on your certification.
-While there are good programs for you if you’re able to spend $1000 or more, it’s not necessary.
-SHS certification is $179.
+While there are good programs for you if you’re able to spend $1000 or more, it’s not necessary to spend that much money on your certification.

 How does the SHS Certification program work?

 Our course material is available at no cost to you on our site.
 Just read through the course, complete the optional assignments, and sign up for the certification assessment when you’re ready.
 You can sign up for the certification exam no matter where your home staging knowledge comes from, whether it’s from our program, another school, or from learning on your own.

 But how can the training be free?

 Our model is a pay-it-forward, “flip the script” way of providing home staging training and certification.
 Why?
 Because as a semi-retired home staging instructor who is still in love with this business, I want to share it.
 I want to remove obstacles for new stagers.
 I want folks to be able to actually live their dream career.

 Home staging training can be expensive.
 And like I say elsewhere on the site, this isn’t the fanciest, most thorough training on the face of the earth — (I have programs I recommend for that, like Staging Diva and QC Design School) — but it will get you going and help you start making money.

 Who is the instructor?

 SHS founder and instructor Carrie Miller was one of the first to be involved with online home staging training starting back in 2005.